opensourcedesign/opensourcedesign.github.io/content/jobs/2024-03-15-illustrator-for-autspaces-web-plaform-citizen-science-project-on-autism.md

 organization: AutSPACEs
 org_url: 'https://github.com/alan-turing-institute/AutSPACEs'
 title: Illustrator for AutSPACEs web plaform  - citizen science project on autism
-role: 'Logo, desing and illustration'
+role: 'Logo, design and illustration'
 compensation: paid
 deliverables: "5 illustrations for web use, including:\r\n- two front page graphics: main illustrations conveying the aim of the platform and related to sensory processing in day to day life\r\n- Logo for the project: simple logo as we currently just use text\r\n- Visual explainer or diagrams on: \"how to use the platform\" and of what happens to participants data"
 how_to_apply: